k1r0s/kaop-ts/README.md

 }
 ```

-The following example uses 2 advices, the first one is asynchronous, while the second not.
+The following example uses 2 Advices, the first one is asynchronous, while the second not.
 The second one needs to be called right after `read` has finished:

 ```typescript
 // view.ts